macbuse/macbuse.github.io/ENS_2026/index.md

 | **Orientability** | How "left-handed" and "right-handed" systems affect the way we count preimages. |
 | **Euler Characteristic** | The single number that captures a manifold's most basic shape (holes, etc.). |

-> **Pro Tip:** Because the book is so concise, it is often said that "every sentence is a theorem."
-It is best read with a pen and paper nearby to fill in the "straightforward" calculations Milnor leaves to the reader.

----